Royalj25/CS-180/README.md

 # 👋 Hi, my name is Jaiah Royal!

 Welcome to my coding portfolio!
-This repository is a collection of projects I’ve completed through my Object-Oriented Programming course.
+This repository contains projects I’ve completed for my Object-Oriented Programming course.
-As I progess through the semester, I will upload projects that I complete to showcase my hardwork in the class.
+As I progress through the semester, I will upload new projects to showcase my hard work and learning.
 I built this space to make it easier for you (employers, collaborators, or the just-curious) to explore my work.

 ---